Ybakman/YoloV2/README.md

   <img src="dogout.png" width="416" height="416">
 </p>

-An alternative solution for asymmetric padding on pooling We solved the asymmetric padding process in the following 4 steps:
+An alternative solution for asymmetric padding on pooling.
+We solved the asymmetric padding process in the following 4 steps:
 Let's assume we have a matrix as (d1,d2,depth,minibatch_size)

 ```
 1- Apply symmetric padding = 1 with the pooling function

 2- reshape it into => (d1,d2,1,minibatch_size*depth)

 3- apply the following convolutional layer => 1 0  with stride = 1, padding = 0
                                               0 0

 4- Lastly, reshape again into => (d1,d2,depth,minibatch_size)

 Now, we made padding on the right and bottom side.
 If you want to make it on left and top side